 4. The dark side

-Slate grey and black are still sticking around, but if you want to try a dark shade with a difference, there are a whole host of inky blues, greens and purples to choose from.
+Slate grey and black are still sticking around, but if you want to create a moody interior with a difference, there are a whole host of inky blues, greens and purples to choose from.

 5. Blush pink